QwenLM/Qwen2.5-Coder/evaluation/multipl_e/README.md

-# Evaluation on MultiPL-E (Python, Java, CPP, Javascript, Typescript, and other lanugages)
+# Evaluation on MultiPL-E

-## Base Model
+## Base Model (Python, Java, CPP, Javascript, Typescript, and other languages)

 ```bash